-CHECK OR SERVICE WHAT TO DO Brake Transmission Shift Interlock - BTSI (Automatic Transmis- ♠ CAUTION: When you are doing this check, the vehicle could move suddenly.
+Brake-Transmission Shift Interlock -- BTSI (Automatic Transmission)

+When you are doing this check, the vehicle could move suddenly.
 If it does, you or others could be injured.
-Follow the steps below. sion) Before you start, be sure you have enough room around the vehicle.
-It should be parked on a level surface.
-Firmly apply the parking brake.
-(See "Parking Brake" in the Index if necessary).
-NOTE: Be ready to apply the regular brake immediately if the vehicle begins to move.
-With the engine off, turn the key to the "ON" position, but don't start the engine.
-Without applying the regular brake, try to move the shift lever out of "P" (Park) with normal effort.
-If the shift lever moves out of "P" (Park), your vehicle's BTSI needs service.
-Steering Column Lock While parked, and with the parking brake set, try to turn the key to "LOCK" position.
-With an automatic transmission, the key should turn to "LOCK" only w in "P" (Park).
-With a manual transmission, the key will turn to "LOCK" only if you powhile turning it towards "LOCK."
-On vehicles with the key release lever, try to turn the key to "LOCK" without the key should turn to "LOCK" only with the key lever depressed.
-On all we should come out only in "LOCK".
+Follow the steps below.

+- 1. Before you start, be sure you have enough room around the vehicle.
+It should be parked on a level surface. - Firmly apply the parking brake (see "Parking Brake" in the Index if necessary). - NOTE: Be ready to apply the regular brake immediately if the vehicle begins to move. - 3.
+With the engine off, turn the key to the ON position, but don't start the engine.
+Without applying the regular brake, try to move the shift lever out of PARK (P) with normal effort.
+If the shift lever moves out of PARK (P), your vehicle's BTSI needs service.
-Section B: Owner Checks and Services (Cont.)

-At Least Once a Year (CONT.)
+Steering Column Lock

+While parked, and with the parking brake set, try to turn the key to LOCK in each shift lever position.

+- With an automatic transmission, the key should turn to LOCK only when the shift lever is in PARK (P). - With a manual transmission, the key should turn to LOCK only if you push the key in farther, while turning it towards LOCK.

+On vehicles with a key release lever, try to turn the key to LOCK without pressing the lever.
+The key should turn to LOCK only with the key lever depressed.

+On all vehicles, the key should come out only in LOCK.

-CHECK OR SERVICE WHAT TO DO Parking Brake and Automatic Transmission "P" (Park) Mechanism Check CAUTION: When you are doing this check, your vehicle could begin to move.
+Parking Brake and Automatic Transmission PARK (P) Mechanism Check

+When you are doing this check, your vehicle could begin to move.
 You or others could be injured and property could be damaged.
 Make sure there is room in front of your vehicle in case it begins to roll.
 Be ready to apply the regular brake at once should the vehicle begin to move.

 Park on a fairly steep hill, with the vehicle facing downhill.
-Keeping your foot on the regular brake, set the parking brake. • To check the parking brake: With the engine running and transmission in "N" (Neutral), slowly remove foot pressure from the regular brake pedal.
-Do this until the vehicle is held by the parking brake only. • To check the "P" (Park) mechanism's holding ability: Shift to "P" (Park).
+Keeping your foot on the regular brake, set the parking brake.

+- To check the parking brake: With the engine running and transmission in NEUTRAL (N), slowly remove foot pressure from the regular brake pedal.
+Do this until the vehicle is held by the parking brake only. - To check the PARK (P) mechanism's holding ability: Shift to PARK (P).
 Then release all brakes.
+If your vehicle is four-wheel drive, be sure the transfer case is not in NEUTRAL (N).

+Underbody Flushing

-If your vehicle is four-wheel drive, be sure the transfer case is not in "N" (Neutral).
-Underbody Flushing At least every spring, use plain water to flush any corrosive materials from the underbody.
+At least every spring, use plain water to flush any corrosive materials from the underbody.
 Take care to clean thoroughly any areas where mud and other debris can collect.

-Section C: Periodic Maintenance Inspections
+Part C: Periodic Maintenance Inspections